trekshcool/CS3041/index.md

 ## I am Treksh Marwaha, a WPI CS/RBE double major, graguating in 2020.
-I am from Central india and have a deep passion for robotics.
+I am from Central India and have a deep passion for robotics.
 This Website Portfolio is for CS3041.

 - [Design for Others](https://medium.com/@alexandrawheeler_11414/library-to-mobile-a-tale-for-ui-ux-designers-284cb952d5a)